I grant access, not permission.

 Deposit

-Send SOL into the shielded pool.
-On-chain, only a commitment hash is recorded — no sender, no amount visible to observers.
+Send SOL into the shielded pool, sealed in a post-quantum ML-KEM envelope addressed to the recipient's key.
+On-chain, only a commitment hash is recorded — no sender, no amount, no recipient visible to observers.

 Withdraw